FBI leading search for 63-year-old U.S. citizen kidnapped from her home in Mexico

 The Federal Bureau of Investigation on Thursday announced a $20,000 reward for information that helps them located a missing United States citizen who they believe was kidnapped from her home in Mexico in February.

-They believe that 63-year-old Maria del Carmen Lopez, was taken fro her Pueblo Nuevo, Colima home on Feb.
+They believe that 63-year-old Maria del Carmen Lopez, was taken from her Pueblo Nuevo, Colima home on Feb.
 9.

+Lopez is a mother of seven, with many of her children still living in Southern California.
+She often makes trips to visit the family spread throughout the Southland.

+"We're doing everything we can still.
+We're not gonna give up on my mom," said one of Maria's sons, Tony.
+"We're gonna find her, one way or another."

 "The FBI is conducting this investigation jointly with law enforcement authorities in Mexico," said the FBI's Laura Eimiller in a statement.